Using the Parquet File Format with Impala Tables

 Snappy and GZip Compression for Parquet Data Files

-When Impala writes Parquet data files using the INSERT statement, the underlying compression is controlled by the PARQUET_COMPRESSION_CODEC query option.
+When Impala writes Parquet data files using the INSERT statement, the underlying compression is controlled by the COMPRESSION_CODEC query option.
+(Prior to Impala 2.0, the query option name was PARQUET_COMPRESSION_CODEC.)
 The allowed values for this query option are snappy (the default), gzip, and none.
 The option value is not case-sensitive.
 If the option is set to an unrecognized value, all kinds of queries will fail due to the invalid option setting, not just queries involving Parquet tables.

 Example of Parquet Table with Snappy Compression

 By default, the underlying data files for a Parquet table are compressed with Snappy.
 The combination of fast compression and decompression makes it a good choice for many data sets.
 To ensure Snappy compression is used, for example after experimenting with other compression codecs, set the COMPRESSION_CODEC query option to snappy before inserting the data:

 [localhost:21000] > create database parquet_compression; [localhost:21000] > use parquet_compression; [localhost:21000] > create table parquet_snappy like raw_text_data; [localhost:21000] > set COMPRESSION_CODEC=snappy; [localhost:21000] > insert into parquet_snappy select * from raw_text_data; Inserted 1000000000 rows in 181.98s

 Example of Parquet Table with GZip Compression

 If you need more intensive compression (at the expense of more CPU cycles for uncompressing during queries), set the COMPRESSION_CODEC query option to gzip before inserting the data: